Non-invariance of the Brauer-Manin obstruction for surfaces: Introduction

 \subsubsection{A negative answer to Question \ref{question on WA1}}

 For any number field $K,$ assuming Stoll's conjecture, Liang\cite{Li18} found a quadratic extension $L,$ and constructed a $3$-fold to give a negative answer to Question \ref{question on WA1}.
 When $L=\QQ(\sqrt{5})$ and $K=\QQ,$ using the construction method, he gave an unconditional example with explicit equations in loc. cit.
 The author \cite{Wu21} generalized his argument to any nontrivial extension of number fields.
 The varieties constructed there, are $3$-folds.
-In this paper, we will generalize the results to smooth, projective, and geometrically connected surfaces.
+In this paper, we will prove the same statement for smooth, projective, and geometrically connected surfaces.

 For any nontrivial extension of number fields $L/K,$ assuming Stoll's conjecture, we have the following theorem to give a negative answer to Question \ref{question on WA1}. \begin{thm}[Theorem \ref{theorem main result: non-invariance of weak approximation with BMO}] For any nontrivial extension of number fields $L/K,$ assuming Stoll's conjecture, there exists a smooth, projective, and geometrically connected surface $X$ defined over $K$ such that \begin{itemize} \item the surface $X$ has a $K$-rational point, and satisfies weak approximation with Brauer-Manin obstruction off $\infty_K,$ \item the surface $X_L$ does not satisfy weak approximation with Brauer-Manin obstruction off $T$ for any finite subset $T\subset \Omega_L.$ \end{itemize} \end{thm}